wilfreud/stasis/README.md

    - **Single Upload**: Enter a template name (without extension), select a `.hbs` file or drag and drop, toggle overwrite protection if needed
    - **Bulk Upload**: Select multiple `.hbs` files simultaneously (up to 20 files, 2MB each)
 3. **View Templates**: All existing templates are displayed automatically
+4. **Download Template**: Click the blue "Download" button next to any template to save it locally
-4. **Delete Template**: Click the delete button next to any template
+5. **Delete Template**: Click the red "Delete" button next to any template to remove it

 When running in Docker, templates are persisted through volume mapping, ensuring they remain available after container restarts.